Correlation structure of the corrector in stochastic homogenization: Precise setting and results

 \end{thm}

-\begin{rem} When $\e_j$ is interpreted as a function over $\B$ as in \eqref{defQx}, it is to be understood as $\xi$ is in \eqref{defcorr}, that is, $\e_j(e)$ is $1$ if the edge $e$ is parallel to the basis vector $\e_j$, and is $0$ otherwise. \end{rem}
+\begin{rem} When $\mathbf{e}_j$ is interpreted as a function over $\mathbb{B}$ as in (\ref{defQx}), it is to be understood as $\xi$ is in (\ref{defcorr}), that is, $\mathbf{e} _j(e)$ is $1$ if the edge $e$ is parallel to the basis vector $\mathbf{e}_j$, and is $0$ otherwise. \end{rem}

-\begin{rem} The operator $\L$ is the infinitesimal generator of the Ornstein-Uhlenbeck semigroup on $\R^{\B}$, and $\P$ is a reversible measure for the associated dynamics.
-For more general distributions of coefficients, one may replace $\L$ by the infinitesimal generator of the Glauber dynamics, that is, to keep the definition \eqref{defL}, but with $\dr_e$ changed for
+\begin{rem} The operator $\mathscr{L}$ is the infinitesimal generator of the Ornstein--Uhlenbeck semigroup on $\mathbb{R}^{\mathbb{B}}$, and $\mathbb{P}$ is a reversible measure for the associated dynamics.
+For more general distributions of coefficients, one may replace $\mathscr{L}$ by the infinitesimal generator of the Glauber dynamics, that is, to keep the definition~(\ref{defL}), but with $\partial_e$ changed for

-(in which case $(\L + 1)^{-1}$ must be replaced by $\L^{-1}$ in \eqref{defQx}).
+[in which case $(\mathscr{L}+ 1)^{-1}$ must be replaced by $\mathscr {L}^{-1}$ in (\ref{defQx})].
 The setting we have chosen reduces the amount of technicality mostly by allowing us to use the chain rule for derivation. \end{rem}